khpylon/MachEWidget/README.md

 - if you are using the app with an F-150, it may be necessary to uninstall when upgrading to newer versions.
 This is because the app is registered by the name "Mach-E Info", and using with an F-150 aliases it under the name "F-150 Info" which can confuse your Android OS when it comes time to upgrade

+## Bug Reports

+If you discover something which doesn't work the way you expect, check first on the forums to see whether someone else has reported a similar problem (or whether the app is actual working properly).
+Also search under ["Issues"](https://github.com/khpylon/MachEWidget/issues) on GitHub to see if it's been reported.
+If not, you may need create a new issue and submit the app's logcat output.
+A good summary of ways to get logcat output is [described here](https://www.xda-developers.com/how-to-take-logs-android/).
+If your issue seems related to network access with the Ford servers, you should go to Settings and set "Enable verbose HTTP logging".
+Note that this output may expose your Ford account credentials (username and password), so before sending the logs be sure to remove this information.
+There will probably be a lot of unrelated information in the log output; the only lines of interest are those which contain the string "934TXS" and, if verbose HTTP logging is enabled, those which contain the string "OkHttp".

 ## To do

 - Display information using more graphics and less text where possible.